The STEP400 and STEP800 both communicate via the

 |KVAL_RUN||Constant speed KVAL||16|

-Let's adjust KVAL_RUN while rotating the motor at a constant speed.
+Let's adjust these values while the motor is running.
 Send following message to rotate the motor:

 /run 1 200.

-KVAL_RUN, but we are going to try following command which can set all KVALs at once.
+/setRunKval, but we are going to set all 4 parameters at once.
+Let's set

 /setKval 1 0 24 24 24